 The Check out option is permissive by default.
 This means that anyone can perform the Check out command on an object that is already checked out.
 In this case, the following warning appears:

-The Object status form shows a list of all objects including the information about which user is working on what object, and what actions are performed (check out, lock, edit):
+The Object status window is shown, where a list of all objects is present with the information about which user is working on what object, and what actions are performed (check out, lock, edit):

 Q: Why performing a check out?